 Cash flow from investing activities means cash flow to and from long-term investments.
-This could mean literal stock investments, but for many small-business owners, it’s more likely to mean an investment in a piece of heavy equipment (like an industrial fridge) or property for your expanding bakery franchise.
+This could mean literal stock investments, but for many small business owners, it's more likely to mean an investment in a piece of heavy equipment (like an industrial fridge) or property for your expanding bakery franchise.

 Cash flow from investing activities can include capital expenditures, or CapEx.
 Capital expenditures refer to the cash you invest in physical, fixed assets, like upgrading the electrical system in a warehouse you already own.
 Even though you're putting money into a project, the expense isn't necessarily a liability—it's an investment in your future that you expect to yield dividends.

 In contrast, operating expenses, or OpEx, represent short-term payments that keep your business on its feet day to day.
-OpEx are listed under cash flow from operating activities, not investing activities.

 Cash flow from financing activities (CFF)

-Cash flow from financing activities refers to money you spend and gain on funding your business.
-In other words, it’s the money that flows between your business and the people and entities who invested in it, like banks or shareholders.
+Cash flow from financing activities refers to money you spend and earn funding your business.
+In other words, it's the money that flows between your business and the people and entities who invested in it, like banks or shareholders.
 Debt payments, stock issuance, and dividend payments to shareholders are some of the key components of cash flow from financing activities.

 If your business uses accrual-basis accounting instead of cash-basis, you'll need to frequently compare the profit on your income statement to the actual cash inflow and outflow on your statement of cash flows.
 Otherwise, if you list a payment when you finish a project but don't get paid immediately, you might accidentally spend money you don't have.

-For another, cash flow statements are one of the key documents investors look at when deciding to finance your business or not.
+Cash flow statements are one of the key documents investors look at when deciding to finance your business or not.
 Put alongside the profit and loss (income) statement and balance sheet, the cash flow statement reveals the state of your business, which in turn helps investors decide if they trust you with their money.